 Fortunately, wizards have a ton of patience and usually trust events will work out for the good of all.
 Not once did Wizard Zach pop into my mind while I was writing the first two Peace & Prosperity books, for which I am very grateful.
 The Trouble with Wizards flowed as a story should, on target with no interference.

 Hopefully, as I begin writing the last in the Peace & Prosperity series, The Trouble with Brothers, everything will flow smoothly.

 In the meantime, I’m working on the third book in the Gillian Dohr, The Oracle, suspense series.
-First two chapters already done.
-I had originally planned on this book being completed by now, but when the pandemic hit in 2020, the world got too serious to write a serious book, which is why I spent 2020 writing Wizards and escaping in the fantasy romance world of Peace & Prosperity.
+First two chapters are already done.
+I had originally planned on this book being completed by now, but when the pandemic hit in 2020, the world got too serious to write a serious book, which is why I spent 2020 writing Wizards and escaping into the fantasy romance world of Peace & Prosperity.